-- (1) An institution shall provide information on its own initiative or upon request of a private person. - (2) Taking into account good administration principle, an institution on its own initiative shall ensure accessibility of certain type of generally accessible information. - (2) An institution on its own initiative shall provide accessibility to generally accessible information posted on the Internet in the form of open data together with information metadata, provided that this is useful. - (3) Generally accessible information shall be provided also upon request by a private person.
+- (1) The institution shall provide information upon its own initiative or upon request of a private person, or as a high-value dataset in accordance with that laid down in Paragraph $2.^2$ of this Section. - (2) Taking into account good administration principle, an institution shall, upon its own initiative, ensure accessibility of certain type of generally accessible information. - (21) An institution shall, upon its own initiative, provide accessibility to generally accessible information posted on the Internet in the form of open data together with information metadata, provided that this is useful. - (22) The institution shall ensure access on the Internet to the generally accessible information which contains high-value datasets and metadata.
+The Cabinet shall determine the formats of high-value dataset lists, their data and metadata, and the procedures for distribution, and also the procedures for distributing dynamic data.

+- (3) Generally accessible information shall be provided also upon request of a private person.
 Such information shall be provided to anyone who wishes to receive it, subject to the equal rights of persons to obtain information.
-The applicant shall not be required to specially justify his or her interest in generally accessible information, and he or she may not be denied it because such information does not apply to the applicant. - (4) If the entirety of the requested information also includes restricted access information, an institution shall provide only that part of information, which is generally accessible.
-That part of the information, which includes restricted access information shall be provided following the special procedures laid down in this Law. - (5) An institution may agree with an applicant for information regarding permanent co-operation in transfer for re-use of the information which is at the disposal thereof. - (6) The Cabinet shall determine the procedures for posting information on the Internet by institutions.
+The applicant shall not be required to specially justify his or her interest in generally accessible information, and he or she may not be denied it because such information does not apply to the applicant. - (4) If the entirety of the requested information also includes restricted access information, an institution shall provide only that part of information which is generally accessible.
+That part of the information which includes restricted access information shall be provided following the special procedures laid down in this Law. - (5) An institution may agree with an applicant for information on permanent co-operation in transfer for re-use of the information which is at the disposal thereof. - (6) The Cabinet shall determine the procedures for posting information on the Internet by institutions.